Fort Bend County Domestic Violence Lawyer

 - Someone that you are or were dating

 - One of your family members

-Being arrested for domestic violence is no small matter.
-If you are facing
+Being arrested for domestic violence is serious.
+If you are facing charges

 How Domestic Assault Is Defined Under the Law

-You could be charged with domestic assault if you assault a family member,
+You could be charged with domestic assault if you are accused of assaulting

-household member or dating partner.
-Apart from your relationship to the
+a family member, household member, or dating partner.
+Apart from your

-victim, all of the elements for domestic assault are the same as
+relationship to the victim, all of the elements for domestic assault are

 simple assault—which includes harming another person, threatening to harm another